 Ph.D. in Education Sciences

 The Ph.D. in Education Sciences program is designed for individuals seeking research careers at research-intensive universities, education agencies, research centers, and private organizations.
 While the program is housed within the College of Education, the Department of Educational Policy Studies participates in two options for the degree: (1.)
 Educational Evaluation & Policy and (2.)
 Philosophical & Cultural Inquiry.
 The Education Sciences program offers considerable flexibility to students seeking to develop rigorous methodological skill sets and/or deep contextual understandings of education policy and practice.
 For more information about applying please visit https://education.uky.edu/epe/apply/.

 Additional information about the program can be found on the College of Education website.

-The Graduate Certificate in International Education prepares graduate students for careers in international education, including but not limited to education abroad, international student services, and placement in other international organizations which support the exchange of students in higher education.
+The Graduate Certificate in Comparative and International Education prepares graduate students for careers in international education, including but not limited to education abroad, international student services, and placement in other international organizations which support the exchange of students in higher education.
 This certificate is designed for any University of Kentucky graduate student (or admitted post-baccalaureate student) wishing to enhance their graduate degree.

 The Research Methods in Education (RMinE) Graduate Certificate provides students with the ability to specialize in education research methods that can be applied to a host of disciplines, e.g., social sciences, physical sciences, and business.
 The courses students will take provide them with a foundation in a range of approaches to research, including quantitative methods, assessment, evaluation, and measurement, which can be applied at the introductory level to their specific fields.
 The program is open to students who want to demonstrate they have completed rigorous coursework in research methods.